How to Become a Washington Notary

 Washington notaries are required to notify the Department of License in writing within fifteen days of any changes to the information submitted on their notary public commission applications or endorsement applications.
 To update the information with the Department of Licensing by mail or email, a notary must include: (1) his or her name as it appears on the notary commission certificate; (2) date of birth; (3) previous address, phone, email; and (4) new address, phone, or email.
 There is no charge for an address change, and a new commission certificate will not be issued.
 To change a notary’s information online simply, log in or sign up by clicking here.

-How do I change my name on my Washington notary commission?
+Do I have to change my name on my notary commission in Washington?

 A Washington notary public whose name has legally changed during the term of his or her notary commissions is required to notify the Department of Licensing on a prescribed form within fifteen days of such a name change.
 A name change notification by mail must include: (1) a completed Notary Public Name Change Application; (2) a copy of the surety bond rider from the bonding company showing the new name; and (3) a $15 filing fee in a check or money order for a new notary certificate.
 For a name change online, a notary must: (1) get an electronic copy of the surety bond rider with the new name; (2) choose a method of payment for the $15 filing fee; (3) log in or sign up to change his or her name online.
 The Department of Licensing will issue a duplicate notary public commission with the notary’s new name.
 For a name change, click here.